Taping as part of a conservative treatment approach to TFCC injuries for kinesiology tape wrist cartilage injury fixes

 A taping application provides a few benefits over traditional casting, including a lower risk of stiffness and atrophy following immobilization, improved cleanliness and greater comfort for the patient.
 Elastic therapeutic tape offers pain relief that is non-invasive and generally well-tolerated.
 Likewise, it will not limit the ability to perform physical rehabilitation.

 While many patients with TFCC injuries may require surgical intervention for full resolution of their symptoms, conservative treatment still remains a viable option.
-Elastic therapeutic tape applied in a helical pattern may be an alternative to traditional non-operative treatment of TFCC injuries.
+Elastic therapeutic tape applied in a helical pattern may be an alternative to traditional non-operative treatment for kinesiology tape wrist cartilage injury fixes.

 SHANNON M. HAUSCHILDT, MS, PA-C, is an assistant professor and academic coordinator in the Missouri State University Physician Assistant Program.
 She has 15 years of experience in orthopedics and currently works at Mercy Hand Surgery in Springfield, Mo.